bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 39.
 (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-![The output of the completed &apos;Your first component&apos;
+![The output of the completed 'Your first component' exercise.](./images/image039.png){width="5.0in" height="0.8566437007874016in"}
-exercise.](./images/image039.png){width="5.0in"
-height="0.8566437007874016in"}

-**Step 1:** In the starting code, you already had a JSX element named **<Heading />** , being rendered from the App component, since it is a part of the App component&apos;s return statement.
+**Step 1:** In the starting code, you already had a JSX element named **<Heading />** , being rendered from the App component, since it is a part of the App component's return statement.

 ```
 > function App() {
 >
 >   return (
 >
->     <div className=&quot;App&quot;>
+>     <div className="App">
 >
->       This is the starting code for &quot;Your first component&quot; ungraded lab
+>       This is the starting code for "Your first component" ungraded lab
 >
 >       <Heading />
 >